npeterso2018/sat-machine/README.md

 For the example in the folder, swap the command line arguments with example_correct_answers.csv and example_student_answers.csv, respectively.

-To put the results of the program into a CSV like that in the Google Spreadsheet, add ">> [your title here].csv" to the end of the command line statement.
+To put the results of the program into a CSV like that in the Google Spreadsheet, add ">> [your title here].csv" (without the quotes) to the end of the command line statement.